nicklepickle/fe-compare/README.md

 simple json files.
 Vite is used to build and develop. vite-express is used to as glue.

 ## Notes
-- React - Struggled with coalescing item and category
+- React - Struggled with coalescing item and category, required more packages, error handling painful
-- HTMX - Have not been able to inmplement form validation (skill issue?)
+- HTMX - Server side rendering is cheating a little, no data binding, falling back on js for form validation
-- ES6 - Generating HTML elements comparatively tedious, call to cateogry API in both modules
+- ES6 - Generating HTML elements comparatively tedious, no data binding
+- Svelte -